numediart/xVAEnet/README.md

-# xVAEnet
+# SleepSense
+## Scoring the Severity of Sleep Disorders With Explainable AI
-This repository provides the open-source codes and supplementary materials related to the publication:
+This repository provides the open-source codes and supplementary materials related to the publications:
-La Fisca *et al*, "Explainable AI for EEG Biomarkers Identification in Obstructive Sleep Apnea Severity Scoring Task", 2023.
+- La Fisca *et al*, "Explainable AI for EEG Biomarkers Identification in Obstructive Sleep Apnea Severity Scoring Task", NER 2023.
+- La Fisca *et al*, "Enhancing OSA Assessment with Explainable AI", EMBC 2023.

+The pending patent 23168189.1. describes the general method for scoring the severity of a sleep-related disorder from polysomnographic (PSG) signals.

 ## Data
 Each trial in the dataset is composed of 23 channels and 3001 timestamps, as shown on Figure 1